mothedinesh/Databricks_EndtoEnd_Project/README.md

-# Databricks_EndtoEnd_Project
+# Databricks: Medallion Architecture Implementation

 ### Overview

-The Databricks_EndtoEnd_Project is designed to demonstrate a complete data pipeline using Databricks, from raw data ingestion to advanced analytics and reporting.
+The Medallion Architecture Implementation project is designed to demonstrate a complete data pipeline using Databricks, from raw data ingestion to advanced analytics and reporting.
 The project is divided into three main layers: Bronze, Silver, and Gold.

 ## Bronze Layer